karlvr/consistent.js/README.md

 });
 ```

-### Repeating blocks
+### Repeating blocks animation

-If you want to animate the appearance and disappearance of elements in repeating block, you can override the behaviour after adding nodes, and for removing nodes.
+If you want to animate the appearance and disappearance of blocks in a repeating section, you can override the behaviour after adding nodes, and for removing nodes.

 ```javascript
 var options = { $: {} };